-- 3.1 Mr PM Jenkins, who retires by rotation in terms of the Memorandum of Incorporation of the Company and who is eligible and available for re-election, be and is hereby re-elected as a director of the Company. - 3.2 Mr S de Kock, who retires by rotation in terms of the Memorandum of Incorporation of the Company and who is eligible and available for re-election, be and is hereby re-elected as a director of the Company."
+- 3.1 Mr Miles Crisp, who retires by rotation in terms of the Memorandum of Incorporation of the Company and who is eligible and available for re-election, be and is hereby re-elected as a director of the Company. - 3.2 Mr Amasi Mwela, who retires by rotation in terms of the Memorandum of Incorporation of the Company and who is eligible and available for re-election, be and is hereby re-elected as a director of the Company." - 3.3 Mr Dennis Lupambo, who retires by rotation in terms of the Memorandum of Incorporation of the Company and who is eligible and available for re-election, be and is hereby re-elected as a director of the Company."